lgss/service-design-manual/service-manual/user-centred-design/resources/header-footer.md

 ---

 {:.intro}
-This guide explains when and how to use the GOV.UK header, footer, logo and typeface.
+This guide explains when and how to use the LGSS header, footer, logo and typeface.

 ---

-## When to use the GOV.UK header and footer
+## When to use the LGSS header and footer

-If your service is available from www.gov.uk, service.gov.uk or blog.gov.uk then it must use the GOV.UK header and footer.
-This includes the crown device, the GOV.UK logotype and the New Transport typeface.
+If your service is available from www.gov.uk, service.gov.uk or blog.gov.uk then it must use the LGSS header and footer.
+This includes the crown device, the LGSS logotype and the New Transport typeface.

-If it's not available from one of these domains (including other gov.uk domains like data.gov.uk) then it must not use the GOV.UK header and footer.
+If it's not available from one of these domains (including other gov.uk domains like data.gov.uk) then it must not use the LGSS header and footer.

-If your service isn't yet in beta then you don't need to use the GOV.UK header and footer.
+If your service isn't yet in beta then you don't need to use the LGSS header and footer.
 The important thing is to make something and make it quickly, before testing it with real users.

 ---

 ## Header and footer code

-All the code and assets you need to implement the header and footer are available via the [GOV.UK template app on GitHub](https://github.com/alphagov/govuk_template).
+All the code and assets you need to implement the header and footer are available via the [LGSS template app on GitHub](https://github.com/alphagov/govuk_template).

 ---

 ## Choosing the right header

-There are different versions of the GOV.UK header for different types of page.
-For simple services on GOV.UK use this:
+There are different versions of the LGSS header for different types of page.
+For simple services on LGSS use this:

 <div class="example">
   <img src="/service-manual/assets/images/header-footer/header-pattern-1.png" alt="Header option 1">